Kent baronets

-The Kent Baronetcy, of Fornham in the County of Suffolk, was a title in the Baronetage of Great Britain.
-It was created on 16 August 1782 for Charles Kent, later member of parliament for Thetford.
-The title became extinct on the death of the third Baronet in 1848.
+The Kent baronetcy, of Fornham in the County of Suffolk, was a title in the Baronetage of Great Britain.
+It was created on 16 August 1782 for Charles Kent, later Member of Parliament for Thetford.
+He was the son of the London merchant Sir Charles Egleton, Sheriff of London in 1742, and his wife Sarah Kent; he changed his surname to Kent on inheriting from his maternal grandfather Samuel Kent.

+The title became extinct on the death of the 3rd Baronet in 1848.